Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

-Even though $\overline{v}$ can be used as a characteristic velocity, where most of the phase-space distribution is supposed to concentrate, it should not be forgotten that the speed of any DM particle in (sub)halos can take any value between 0 and the escape speed.
+Even though $\overline{v}$ can be used as a characteristic velocity where most of the phase-space distribution is supposed to concentrate, one should still not forget that the speed of any DM particle bound to a (sub)halo can actually take any value between 0 and the escape speed.
 The Sommerfeld factor should therefore be integrated over the full available range---hence different parts of the (sub)halo phase-space distribution may contribute to different Sommerfeld regimes, not necessarily to a single regime.
 However, the characteristic velocity-mass relation written above is meant to reflect the typical velocity at which the bulk of annihilations in a (sub)halo of mass $m$ proceeds, which turns out to be a good approximation.